 The upper image, using the Antique Linen, is the lion from the stamp set (I am sure you noticed this was not a bear).
 I didn’t bother painting him as I doubted it would be any more successful than the bear had been.

-So then I tried a different approach.
+So then I tried a different approach to this no-line watercolour lark.
 What if I just stamped with the same colour (or a close colour) to the one I was going to use to paint the image?

 I stamped the little bear using Peacock Feathers Distress Ink.
 The first generation stamp is very strong.
 I went to a third generation stamp this time, but decided to try painting the second generation one first.
 I used my Peacock Feathers Distress Marker for the main bear, and Victorian Velvet for his nose, ears and paw pads.